 The Corporation purchases services from FCA under an Interagency Agreement, including examination and administrative support services.
 The intention of the parties as stated in the agreement is that specified rates and fees will reimburse the party providing services for all reasonable costs associated with provision of the services.
-The Corporation purchased services for 2023 which totaled \$318 thousand, compared with \$340 thousand for 2022.
-At December 31, 2023 and 2022, included in the accompanying Statements of Financial Condition are the amounts of \$71 thousand and \$29 thousand respectively which were due to FCA from the Corporation.
+The Corporation purchased services for 2024 which totaled \$321 thousand, compared with \$318 thousand for 2023.
+At December 31, 2024 and 2023, included in the accompanying Statements of Financial Condition are the amounts of \$0 thousand and \$71 thousand respectively which were due to FCA for services.

-The Corporation may also provide services to FCA under an Interagency Agreement; however, the Corporation provided no services and recognized no revenue for 2023 and 2022.
-At December 31, 2023 and 2022, the Corporation did not have any receivables from FCA.
+The Corporation may also provide services to FCA under an Interagency Agreement; however, the Corporation provided no services and recognized no revenue for 2024 and 2023.
+At December 31, 2024 and 2023, the Corporation did not have any receivables from FCA.